 Wondering how to use Okta for social logins?
 We support generic OIDC, Facebook, Google, LinkedIn, Microsoft, and—now in General Availability—Apple.
 Check out these quick guides to learn the ropes:

 - Social Login overview (Documentation)

 - Authenticate into Okta using Social Apps (Support article)

-- Add Social Login to Your JHipster App (Blog)
+- Add Social Login to Your JHipster App (Blog post)

-- Add Social Login to Your Spring Boot 2.0 App (Blog)
+- Add Social Login to Your Spring Boot 2.0 App (Blog post)

-- Add Social Login to Your Ionic App (Blog)
+- Add Social Login to Your Ionic App (Blog post)